l0n3m4n/Writeups/sticker-shop/sticker.md

 <br>
 <br>

-If a website has a `"Submit Feedback"` functionality and is using a Python-based server, several common vulnerabilities could be present depending on how the server processes and handles user input.
+If a website has a `"Submit Feedback"` functionality and using a Python-based server, several common vulnerabilities could be present depending on how the server processes and handles user input.
 1. Cross-Site Scripting (XSS)
     - Cause: Improper validation and sanitization of user input.
     - Impact: Attackers can inject malicious JavaScript that executes in the browser of other users.